LiRem101/parser-analyser/README.md

 This project parses, analyses and optimizes Quil code.
 It is part of my master's thesis “Optimization Strategies for Quantum Computers in Distributed Systems”.

-The Quil code, control flow graphs, data-dependence graphs and optimization results relevant to my master's thesis can be found at `src/main/resources/QuilExampleFiles`.
+The Quil code, control flow graphs, and data-dependence graphs relevant to my master's thesis can be found at `src/main/resources/QuilExampleFiles`.
+The optimization results refered to in my thesis are available at [Zenodo](https://doi.org/10.5281/zenodo.14823715).

 The main focus of the project is to examine real-time quantum calculations, i.e. quantum calculations with classical feedback within the coherence time of the qubits.
 The project analyzes Quil files and creates Control Flow Graphs (CFGs) and Data dependence Graphs (DDGs) of the Quil code.